Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 State temporary disability insurance allows women working in specific states to get government money during maternity leave.
 However, only eight states have a program: California, Connecticut, Hawaii, Massachusetts, New Jersey, New York, Rhode Island, and Washington.

 Apply for state-mandated temporary disability benefits if you work (not live) in one of the eight states with required coverage.
-You are out of luck if you work in one of the other forty-two.
+If you work in one of the other forty-two, you are out of luck.

 State Family Leave